Code-Institute-Submissions/deborasantos28-ms4-riss-jewels-and-designs_MarResub/README.md

   * The add a product area is accessible to Admin only.
-  * In this area the Admin user is able to add a new product by completing the form showned above.
+  * In this area the Admin user is able to add a new product by completing the form displayed above.
   * The form is compiled by 8 parameters:
     * Category (with a dropdown menu category selector)
     * SKU